squ1dd13/CLEO-iOS/README.md

 Build with CMake.
 You do not need Theos to build this – Logos is not used anywhere.
 You do need an iOS SDK though. `CMakeLists.txt` gives the path for Xcode's iOS SDK on macOS, but this may differ from the location of your SDK.

 ## Known Issues
+* CSiOS is **not compatible with the Odyssey jailbreak**, as it uses Saurik's Cydia Substrate.
+If CoolStar wants to replace libraries that work completely fine then that's OK.
+I will not be adding support for Odyssey.
 * Due to the amount of content that Rockstar had to cut from the game to keep it 16-rated in Germany, the German game is a separate app from other regions.
 **As such, CSiOS is currently incompatible with the German game.** This is unlikely to change in the future.